 Most people would much rather donate money to help others than they would donate their time and energy.
 Getting people to volunteer can be one of the most difficult challenges a community builder can face.
 How about getting 17,000 people to volunteer?
 Think you can take that on?

 That’s exactly what 7 Cups of Tea did.
 And as a community of “active listeners,” they did much more than get people to volunteer.
-Every volunteer listener completes a training program and then actually chat with and listen to other members of the community.
-And they did it all in one year.
+Every volunteer listener completes a training program and then actually chats with and listens to other members of the community.
+And they built and grew all of this in one year.

 Almost instinctively, Glen and his team realized early on that their community could scale by growing itself.
 Their users were turning into listeners organically and were clamoring to share best practices and help one another get better at listening.
-So how did they go from 1 listener to 17,000 in under a year?
-Two key steps:
+So how did they go from one listener to 17,000 in under a year?

 And why exactly was the community platform so effective?

 Today, the listener community has a clear path towards ultimate engagement, which helps translate into activity on the site and encourage listeners to mentor one another.
 This has allowed them to give their community members a clear ladder to climb in terms of community engagement.
 This is how it is structured:

 Listener -> Peer Supporter -> Mentor -> Mentor Leader -> Ambassador